konaraddi/learnpython/exercises.md

 * Ask the user for their pet name and various stats (e.g. Type?
 Amount of HP?
 Attack/Defense?
 Favorite toy?).
 In the end, print it all out in a neat fashion.

-* Ask for the user's birth date in the form of MM, then DD, and then YYYY.
-Tell them how many days old they are.

 ### 006 Decisions

 1. Ask the user for two numbers.
 Tell the user which one is bigger or if they are both equal.

+* Ask the user how many ninjas are there.
+Tell the user whether or not they take 'em out or what's the probability of taking 'em out.

 * Make a text-based adventure story/game. **Draw it out on a piece of paper before you begin.**